telerik/winforms-docs/controls/syntax-editor/features/taggers/overview.md

 * **BracketFoldingTagger**: A tagger responsible for creating collapsible (folding) regions in the code.
 Can be used for the JavaScript language.
 * **CSharpFoldingTagger**: A tagger responsible for creating folding regions in C# code.
 * **VisualBasicFoldingTagger**: A tagger responsible for creating folding regions in Visual Basic code.
+* **XmlFoldingTagger**: A tagger responsible for creating collapsible (folding) regions in XML, XAML and HTML code documents.
+* **JavaScriptFoldingTagger**: A tagger class responsible for creating collapsible (folding) regions in JavaScript code document.
 * **TextSearchHighlightTagger**: A tagger which prepares collection of TextHighlightTag for all occurrences of a given search word.
+The class exposes a **UpdateSearchWord** method is used to determine the word which will be highlighted.
 * **TextSearchUnderlineTagger**: A tagger which prepares collection of UnderlineTag for all occurrences of a given search word.
+The class exposes a **UpdateSearchWord** method is used to determine the word which will be underlined.
+* **LineHighlightTagger**: A tagger which prepares a collection of TextHighlightTags for a collection of lines.
+The class exposes a HighlightLines method taking an IEnumerable<int> and is used to determine the lines which will be highlighted.
+The tagger also provides a **HighlightMode** property of type LineHighlightMode which has the following possible values:
+    * **TextOnly**: Highlights only the text portion of the line.
+This is the default value.
+    * **LineStartToTextEnd**: Highlights from the beginning of the line to the end of the text portion of the line.

 ## Register a Tagger